nablang/nablang/doc/nabla/basic-syntax.md

 `a` in lambda capture is changed, but outside of lambda, `a` is not changed. compiler should generate warning: assigning local variable inside closure has no effect for the outside (lower warning level just warns the subroutine-in-lambda change, higher warning level warns lambda change)

-thought C-API of subroutines

-    // use return value to control the flow, C-ext usually use this int cb(Val e, Val* udata) {
-      if (...) return ibreak;
-    }
-    arr_iter(arr, undef, cb);

-    // iter with code obj, used in lang impl
-    // in byte code, `break`, `return` will create control flow yields,
-    // and the loop captures it, cleans up resources, then re-throw a `return` -- yes, every method body captures the `return` arr_iter_code(arr, undef, code);

-## on non-local jumps (todo clean it)

-`break`, `next`, `return` goes one jump buf chain

-for every method that requires resource cleanup, adds a jump buf chain

-todo: make a setjmp/longjmp prototype for impl of coroutines [see](http://en.wikipedia.org/wiki/Setjmp.h)

-`do` starts a block, inside the block, variables can be altered `->` starts a lambda, lambda just snapshots outside variables

-simple rule: break / next are only allowed inside a block, so

-    while xx
-      ...
-    end

-is in fact:

-    while xx do
-      ...
-    end

-blocks hold reference count (just for check) but it dies when containing block terminates

-blocks are more common than lambdas, but only lambdas works when we need to store them (register callbacks for example)

-    :register some_obj -> x y
-      ...

-NOTE block is mutable object so it errors instead of giving segfault. mutable objects are immutable pointer with reference count, and a pointer to mutable memory

 ## shadow naming and variable scoping